Education Committee (EC)

 - advocacy activities

-What does the Proposed Regulations
+What does the Proposed Regulations Workgroup do?

 The Proposed Regulations Workgroup is a subcommittee of the Education Committee.
 It reviews and comments on proposed regulations issued by the State Board of Education and Early Development especially as the regulations will impact children birth through 22 who experience disabilities.
 The workgroup uses a worksheet for drafting comments found here.
 Proposed regulations being considered can be found here.
 The Council's internal procedures for commenting on Department of Education & Early Development (EED) Regulations are here.
 Others are encouraged to provide input directly to the Department via the comment form found here.